-Prerequisite: Completion of CHEM 12A with grade of "C" or better
+Prerequisite: Completion of CHEM 12A with grade of "C" or better Advisory: Eligibility for ENGL 1A strongly recommended Hours: 162 (54 lecture, 108 laboratory)

 Focuses on carbon based molecules and emphasizes structure, kinetics, thermodynamics, spectroscopy, and synthesis.
 Includes the emerging field of "Green Chemistry."
 Required for majors in Chemistry as well as many other related fields. (combined with CHEM 12A, C-ID CHEM 160S) (CSU, UC)